aitch-fan/Kakaotalk-auto-response-with-chatGPT/README.md

-you should know following rules before start 1.download chatGPT exe. we're not gon using website 1-1. turn on terminal to write down follwings 'pip install -', - is pyautogui, mouse, time, clipboard, datetime 2.float kakaotalk vertically maximized
+you should know following rules before start \n 1.download chatGPT exe. we're not gon using website 1-1. turn on terminal to write down follwings 'pip install -', - is pyautogui, mouse, time, clipboard, datetime 2.float kakaotalk vertically maximized